Leo Alexander: Life

 Alexander was a leading proponent of electroconvulsive (shock) therapy and insulin shock therapy.
 According to psychiatrist Peter Breggin, Alexander – who was German-trained and German-speaking – was also an early eugenicist, and the failure of the Doctors' trial to bring psychiatrists to justice was due in part to Alexander being the chief investigator.

-Alexander died of cancer in 1985 in Weston, Massachusetts, survived by three children.
+Alexander died of cancer on 20 July 1985 in Weston, Massachusetts, survived by three children.